The Act, Not the Body

 This poem is specifically formatted for mobile devices.
 However, for the best possible reading experience, I recommend reading it on a desktop computer.

-Aimee Blackledge is an American author and editor who lives in the UK.
+Aimee Blackledge is an American author who lives in the UK.
 She has a Master's of Studies (M.St) and a Doctor of Philosophy (D.Phil) in the History of Art from the University of Oxford.
-She is an Associate Member of the Society of Authors and a Member of the Chartered Institute of Editing and Proofreading.
+She is an Associate Member of the Society of Authors.

-Aimee writes historical fiction about art.
-Her writing focuses on amplifying the work and perspectives of women.
-Her latest collection of poems, Ghost Bones, was published under the mentorship of T. S. Eliot Prize winner, Joelle Taylor.
+Aimee writes historical fiction and poetry.
+Her latest collection of ekphrastic poems, Ghost Bones, was published under the mentorship of T. S. Eliot Prize winner, Joelle Taylor.

 http://www.aimeeblackledge.com